-The recent deterioration in the public finances is also being addressed, most notably by a large fiscal consolidation package announced in April 2024.
+The recent deterioration in the public finances is also being addressed, most notably by a large fiscal consolidation package announced in April 2024, though it will take some years for debt to start declining.
 Should further fiscal efforts be needed to put debt firmly on a downward path, Finland's strong institutional framework suggests that these will be forthcoming.